sanskar9999/Alexnet/Readme.md

 So I resorted to using the TensorFlow Datasets (CIFAR-10 dataset) instead of manually downloading ImageNet images.
 This is because this dataset was readily available and well-maintained.

-I made sure to include proper data preprocessing and batching, and made sure to Implement a modified AlexNet architecture suitable for smaller images (277x277).
+I made sure to include proper data preprocessing and BatchNormalization layers for better training stability, as well as Proper data prefetching for better performance.

+I made sure to Implement a modified AlexNet architecture suitable for smaller images from the CIFAR=10 dataset, to avoid getting any dimensionality issues I resized the images to 277x277 (AlexNet's original input size), as the input images were getting too small for the later max pooling operations.

 ![performance graphs](img/graph.png)